sxjack/unix_rid_capture/README.md

 The output is in json format.
 An perl script is provided which converts the json into gpx files suitable for Google Earth.

 Tested using an rtl8812au based WiFi dongle.

+If anybody runs this in the vicinity of an "Arrêté du 27 décembre 2019" French ID, I would appreciate the debug.txt.